gpapac/XE_Data_Engineer_Challenge_201905/README.md

 * In the Classifieds table, the offset of each record is also stored.
 This is used for "offset persistence" (instead of the Kafka server)

-* The reading and loading of the 7208 records in a local MySQL database only took about 20seconds while in the MySQL server given it takes many minutes.
+* The reading and loading of the 7208 records in a local MySQL database only took about 20seconds while in the MySQL server given, takes many minutes.